collective/Solgema.fullcalendar/README.rst

 Customizing the skin
 --------------------

-You can easyly customize de calendar skin:
+You can easily customize the calendar skin:

 Go to http://jqueryui.com and click on the Themes tab.
 There you can create or choose an existing theme.
 After that, download it to your computer by selecting
 only: All UI Core, all UI Interactions and Dialog in UI Widgets.
-Unzip and copy the css file and all images in you ``portal_skins/custom folder``.
+Unzip and copy the css file and all images in your ``portal_skins/custom folder``.

 You can also try collective.jqueryuithememanager_